-As of the date of this prospectus, warrants to purchase a total of 7,069,988 shares of our common stock with a weighted average exercise price of \$0.1815 per share were outstanding.
+As of the date of this prospectus, warrants to purchase a total of 4,867,283 shares of our common stock with a weighted average exercise price of \$0.1815 per share were outstanding.
 Each warrant contains provisions for the adjustment of the exercise price and the number of shares issuable upon the exercise of the warrant in the event of certain stock dividends, stock splits, reorganizations, reclassifications and consolidations.
 In September 2006, in consideration of a loan to us of \$500,000, we issued the lender a warrant to purchase our common stock.
-The warrant is exercisable, upon conversion of the promissory note issued in evidence of the loan, to purchase the number of shares of our common stock equal to the principal amount of and accrued interest on the promissory note then converted divided by \$0.5334, at an exercise price per share of \$0.35.
-The warrant expires on September 30, 2009.
-If the convertible promissory note, together with all accrued and unpaid interest thereon, had been converted on the date of this prospectus, 1,071,225 shares of our common stock would have been issuable upon exercise of the warrant at the exercise price of \$0.35 per share The shares of common stock issuable upon exercise of this warrant are included in the totals above.
+The warrant is exercisable, upon conversion of the promissory note issued in evidence of the loan, to purchase the number of shares of our common stock equal to the amount of principal and accrued interest on the promissory note then converted divided by \$0.4668, at an exercise price per share of \$0.35 for three years from the date on which the note is converted.
+If the convertible promissory note, together with all accrued and unpaid interest thereon, had been converted on the date of this prospectus, 1,325,176 shares of our common stock would have been issuable upon exercise of the warrant at the exercise price of \$0.35 per share The shares of common stock issuable upon exercise of this warrant are included in the totals above.
 We intend to pay the outstanding principal amount of this note in full, together with all accrued and unpaid interest from the proceeds of this offering.
-If we do so, this warrant will terminate.
+If we do so, this warrant will terminate unexercised.

 Each unit offered under this prospectus includes one half of one common stock purchase warrant.
-Each whole warrant entitles its holder to purchase one share of our common stock at a price of 150% of the initial public offering price per unit at any time for 36 months after the first closing of this offering.
-If the weighted-average closing price of our common stock on the TSX-V exceeds 250% of the initial public offering price per unit for 20 consecutive trading days at any time beginning 180 days after the date on which our common stock is first traded on the TSX-V, exercisable at our sole discretion, to accelerate the expiration date of the warrants by providing written notice to each registered warrant holder within five business days and issuing a press release to the effect that the warrants will expire at 5:00 p.m.
+The warrants issued in this offering will be governed by the terms of a warrant indenture we will enter into with Computershare Trust Company, Inc., as the warrant trustee, on or prior to the date of the issuance of the warrants.
+Each whole warrant entitles its holder to purchase one share of our common stock at a price of 150% of the initial public offering price per unit (subject to adjustment in accordance with the terms of the warrant indenture) at any time for 36 months after the closing of this offering.
+The exercise price of the warrants was determined by negotiation between us and the agents.
+If the weighted-average closing price of our common stock on the TSX-V exceeds 250% of the initial public offering price per unit for 20 consecutive trading days at any time beginning 180 days after the date on which our common stock is first traded on the TSX-V, we have the right, exercisable at our sole discretion, to accelerate the expiration date of the warrants by providing written notice to each registered warrant holder within five business days and issuing a press release to the effect that the warrants will expire at 5:00 p.m.
 (Toronto time) on the date specified in the notice and press release, provided that the accelerated expiration date may not be less than 30 days following the date of the notice and press release.
+A warrant holder will not be deemed a shareholder of our underlying common stock until the warrant is exercised.